sylvaticus/MITx_6.86x/Unit 05 - Reinforcement Learning/Unit 05 - Reinforcement Learning.md

 $\displaystyle  V^* (s) = \max_a  \sum_{s'} T(s, a, s') ( R(s, a, s') + \gamma V^* (s'))$

+This equation encodes that the best value I can take from this state $s$ to the end can be divided into two parts: the rewards that I am getting from taking just one step, this is the reward, plus whatever reward I can take from the following step multiplied by the discounting factor.

 ## 17.7.
 Value Iteration